Showing posts with label Grade 8. Grade 10. Grade 12. Show all posts

 Here is the latest on PNG Education Calendar (exam dates, school holiday dates and public holidays)

-Grade 10 exams start the second week of October, which is week 3 of term 4.
+Grade 10 exams start the second week of October, week 3 of term 4.
 Grade 10 Examination Schedule - days and dates

 Grade 10 Exams

-The Grade 12 Exams start in the third week of October (which is week 4 of term 4 school term) and continues for 1 week according to the Education Calendar.
-There is no changes as of the date of this post.
+The Grade 12 Exams start in the third week of October (week 4 of term 4 school term) and continue for 1 week according to the Education Calendar.
+There are no changes as of the date of this post.

 Grade 12 Exams